Branching random tessellations with interaction: A thermodynamic view: Results

 \section{Results}

-Our results use a STIT tessellation as a reference model.
-Therefore we fix a locally finite reference measure $\L$ on $\HH$ which is invariant under translations.
-Moreover, we write $\bPi^\L(T_0,\,\cdot\,)$ for the associated STIT kernel, as introduced ibidem.
+Most of our results use a STIT tessellation as a reference model.
+Therefore, we fix throughout a locally finite reference measure $\Lambda$ on $\HH$ which is invariant under translations.
+Moreover, we write $\bPi^\Lambda(T_0, \cdot)$ for the associated STIT kernel, as introduced ibidem.